 2. Build and test

 Once we had the vision, our designers and engineers worked together to create the first version of the product.
-We ran different stages of the product development lifecycle, starting with an alpha phase (a test with a small group of customers) followed by a closed beta (where we had more features available, supported more use cases, and included more customers with different requirements).
+We ran different stages of the lifecycle, starting with an alpha phase (a test with a small group of customers) followed by a closed beta (where we had more features available, supported more use cases, and included more customers with different requirements).

 Gather feedback from users